DivyaSharma02/News-Recommender-System/README.md

-# NewsRadar — Smart News Finder
+# NewsRadar: Smart News Finder
 NewsRadar is a high-performance Streamlit dashboard designed to aggregate, index, and rank news articles dynamically.
 It bridges the gap between raw web scraping and intelligent information retrieval.

 ## Key Features